Delta-matroids whose twist polynomials are monomials

 \kern6pt

 \textbf{Abstract}

 \kern6pt

-The twist polynomial of a delta-matroid was recently introduced by Yan and Jin, who proved a characterization of binary delta-matroids with twist monomials.
-In this paper, we extend this result to all delta-matroids by proving that any delta-matroid with a twist monomial must be binary.\\
+The twist polynomial of a delta-matroid was recently introduced by Yan and Jin, who proved a characterization of binary delta-matroids whose twist polynomials are monomials.
+In this paper, we extend this result to all delta-matroids by proving that any delta-matroid whose twist polynomial is a monomial must be binary.\\

 \textit{Keywords:} delta-matroid, twist polynomial, partial duality

 \textit{2020 MSC:} 05B35, 05C31

 \rule{\linewidth}{.5pt}\\